-- than one School shall receive workload credit for the School in which the course is offered, e.g., if an Engineering School faculty member teaches a 4-hour studio in the School of Architecture, he or she shall be deemed to have fulfilled 25% of his or her full-time teaching load; the addition of 9 hours of lecture in the School of Engineering would then constitute a full-time teaching workload for such faculty member (9/12 = 75%). - 20.3 A full-time faculty member shall not be required to teach more than a full-time teaching load as provided in Subparagraph 20.2 above.
+(h) A member of the faculty teaching in more than one School shall receive workload credit for the School in which the course is offered, e.g., if an Art and Design School faculty member teaches a 4-hour undergraduate studio in the School of Architecture, he or she shall be deemed to have fulfilled 25% of his or her full-time teaching load; the addition of 9 hours of undergraduate lecture in the School of Art and Design would then constitute a full-time teaching workload for such faculty member (9/12 = 75%).

+20.3 A full-time faculty member shall not be required to teach more than a full-time teaching load as provided in subparagraph 20.2 above.
 A reduced teaching load in the form of equivalent contact hours shall be made without loss of pay for unusually heavy non-teaching assignments, creative work such as research, art or literature, and other academically or professionally related activities consistent with the goals of the Institute.
 The amount of the reduction shall be approved by the faculty member's Dean with the concurrence of the academic administrative officer as the Board shall designate, upon the recommendation of the Department Chairperson and the consent of the faculty member involved.
 In the event of any disagreement between or among these parties, the designated academic administrative officer shall make the decision.

-- week (Monday through Friday) free from assigned duties to pursue his or her professional development.
+20.4 A faculty member shall have at least one day a week (Monday through Friday) free from assigned duties to pursue his or her professional development.
 Wherever practicable, the class schedule of the faculty member shall be compact, as may be consistent with student needs.
 Scheduling shall involve consultation with the faculty member concerned.
-Faculty members shall be available whenever necessary and practicable for consultation on educational and professional matters. - 20.5 A faculty member shall not have more than four
+Faculty members shall be available whenever necessary and practicable for consultation on educational and professional matters.

-(4) different course preparations during a semester and shall not be assigned more than one (1) new course preparation per semester.
-A course preparation is defined as a distinctly separate offering assigned to a specific catalogue course number. - 20.6 A faculty member is expected to have one hour of posted office hours for each three contact hours of assigned teaching to a maximum of four (4) office hours per week, except for faculty members with only studio assignments for whom the maximum office hours shall be three per week.
+20.5 A faculty member shall not have more than four (4) different course preparations during a semester and shall not be assigned more than one (1) new course preparation per semester.
+A course preparation is defined as a distinctly separate offering assigned to a specific catalogue course number.

+20.6 A faculty member is expected to have one hour of posted office hours for each three contact hours of assigned teaching to a maximum of four (4) office hours per week, except for faculty members with only studio assignments for whom the maximum office hours shall be three per week.
 Office hours as defined in this contract may be held in off-campus locations such as studios or other professional work areas only with the mutual concurrence of both Chairpersons and faculty members, except that at least one (1) office hour must be held on campus.
-Prior notice of such arrangements shall be given to the appropriate
+Prior notice of such arrangements shall be given to the appropriate Dean.

-Dean.
 The faculty member is responsible for being present in the studio or professional work area during the hours indicated.